theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Pulse_Width_Modulation.md

 - Use complementary outputs and dead-time for half-bridges.
 - Filtered PWM (RC) behaves like a DAC; design the filter.

+---

+## 🧪 Guided Labs
+1) Resolution vs frequency trade-off
+- Generate PWM at different frequencies; measure actual resolution with an oscilloscope.

+2) Filtered PWM as DAC
+- Apply RC filter to PWM output; measure ripple and settling time.

+## ✅ Check Yourself
+- How does PWM frequency affect motor efficiency and audible noise?
+- When should you use center-aligned vs edge-aligned PWM?

+## 🔗 Cross-links
+- `Hardware_Fundamentals/Timer_Counter_Programming.md` for timer configuration
+- `Hardware_Fundamentals/Analog_IO.md` for DAC alternatives

 Pulse Width Modulation (PWM) is a technique used to control power delivery to electrical devices by rapidly switching between on and off states.
 It's widely used in motor control, LED dimming, power supplies, and audio applications.

 **Key Concepts:**